Theo-Fourniez/websocket-chat-app/README.md

 # Functionality
 * Real time messaging (using websockets)
 * Delayed messaging, for example when a user sends a message to another offline user (using HTTP requests)
-* Receiving web push in browser notifications when receiving messages while the app is not opened
+* Receiving web push in browser notifications when receiving messages while the app is not opened (using push API and service workers)
 * Adding friends

 # Dev environment